gespynoza/PowerBicourse/README.md

 	- What type of direction used in star schema?
 	- When to go for Single direction?
 	- When to go for Both direction?
-1.  **Power BI Desktop - Power Pivot - Data Analysis Expressions(DAX)- Calculations**
+1.  **Power BI  - Data Analysis Expressions(DAX)**
-	- Introduction
+2  	- Introduction
-	- When to go for new column
-	- When to go for New Mesure
-	- New column Vs New Measure
-	- What is Implicity Mesure
-	- What is Explicity Mesure
-	- What is compound Mesure
+	- Open Power BI Model in DAX Studio
-	- What is Computed column?
+	- What is DAX Query
+	- See Dax Query using Performance Analyser tool
+	- Manage Table Relationships
+	- Optimize the Data Model
 	- Where to create New column in Power Query or DAX ?
 	Some functiones, examples:
 	- Date and time functions